nickgillian/ofxGrt/example_regression/README.md

 ![alt text](images/regression_step_10.png "Regression Example")

 All regression algorithms have both strengths and weaknesses.
-This simply example should demonstrate some important aspects of each algorithm, such as:
+This simple example demonstrates some important aspects of each algorithm, such as:

 * does the algorithm support multi-dimensional inputs (all GRT regression algorithms do!)
 * does the algorithm support multi-dimensional outputs (all GRT regression algorithms do, either inheriently like the MLP neural network, or via using the GRT MultidimensionalRegression meta algorithm)